valeriansaliou/bandurria/README.md

 ---

-❤️ If you come from Schnack, migrating to Bandurria is very easy: the include script and CSS classes are very similar; you could also easily convert Schnack's SQLite database into Bandurria's MySQL database with a simple script.
+👉 If you come from Schnack, migrating to Bandurria is very easy: the include script and CSS classes are very similar; you could also easily convert Schnack's SQLite database into Bandurria's MySQL database with a simple script.
 I'd like to thank [Schnack's authors](https://github.com/orgs/schn4ck/people) for their work, and the inspiration it's been for Bandurria.

 _Tested at Rust version: `rustc 1.84.0 (9fc6b4312 2025-01-07)`_

 **🇨🇱 Crafted in Santiago, Chile.**

+## Live Demo

-**👉 See a live demo of Bandurria on my [personal blog](https://valeriansaliou.name/blog/3d-printing-formlabs-enclosure-project/#comments) (Bandurria is included at the end of the article).**
+You can try Bandurria live on my [personal blog](https://valeriansaliou.name/blog/3d-printing-formlabs-enclosure-project/#comments).
+Bandurria is included at the end of the article.
+Note that I might not accept all comments going through moderation.

 ![Bandurria Screenshot](https://valeriansaliou.github.io/bandurria/images/bandurria-screenshot.png)